 Montpellier's PUI showcases its startups at VivaTech 2025

-"The aim of the PUI is to encourage partnership research, technology transfer and the creation of start-ups in Montpellier.
+“The aim of the PUI is to promote partnership-based research, technology transfer, and the creation of startups in the Montpellier area.
 With this in mind, we offer, for example, a support program specifically dedicated to innovative deeptech projects.
-It was therefore obvious for us to take part in the show," explains Kate Rivière, head of the University of Montpellier's incubator, Initium.
-She was present alongside Philippe Combette, Vice-President in charge of partnerships and innovation at the University of Montpellier, and the 4 startups mobilized for the occasion: Scanorhize, Terratis, Kervalion and Ai-Stroke.
+It was therefore obvious for us to participate in this trade show,” explains Kate Rivière, head of the University of Montpellier’s incubator, Initium.
+She was present alongside Philippe Combette, Vice President for Partnerships and Innovation at Montpellier University, and the four startups mobilized for the occasion: Scanorhize, Terratis, Kervalion, and Ai-Stroke.

 Emerging technologies

-Established in 2016, the show has become one of Europe's largest gatherings dedicated to startups and emerging technologies.
-"This show enables us to keep abreast of the latest trends, and exchange views with key players to understand their issues.
-Our ambition is to bring our technologies out of the laboratory, so that they correspond to precise needs at the service of society", argues Kate Rivière.
+Created in 2016, this trade show has become one of Europe's largest events dedicated to startups and emerging technologies.
+"This trade show allows us to learn about the latest trends and talk to key players to understand their issues.
+Our ambition is to get our technologies out of the labs so that they can meet specific needs that serve society," argues Kate Rivière.

 Sterile mosquitoes